jbistis/SailWatchPro-Public/iOS-DEVICE-QUICK-START-GUIDE.md

 The first launch will take a few additional moments while the app performs a one-time installation of the ECMWF libraries.

 ### Settings
-**Start Expedition Marine Network**
 - Download the App
 - Start the App on your iPhone or iPad
+- iPad - navigate to Settings
-   - On the iPad, navigate to Settings and enter the following:
+- iPhone - navigate to More > Settings

 **Connection Information**
+Enter values specific to your boat as supplied by your Expedition Marine Administrator
 <div align="center">
   <img src="images/swp-expedition-connections-setup.png" width="756">
   <br><em>Enter your connection parameters</em>